Chipotle marketing chief resigns days after new CEO takes charge

 He pleaded guilty to cocaine possession in January 2017.
 Prosecutors agreed to dismiss the case if he received treatment for a year and stayed out of trouble.

+Crumpacker’s efforts, particularly food giveaways aimed at wooing back customers after a series of reputation-crushing food safety lapses in late 2015, were costly and failed to resonate with customers amid fierce competition from rival restaurant operators.

+Some campaigns left customers and rival marketers scratching their heads.
+For example, Chipotle’s June 2017 buy-one-get-one-free advertisement for nurses showed a foil-wrapped burrito “dressed” in blue scrubs and a stethoscope.
+The text read “Code Burrito” - leaving some viewers to think of “Code Blue” medical emergencies.

-Chipotle disclosed in a January filing it had given “retention” bonuses of $1 million to Chief Financial Officer Jack Hartung and $600,000 to Crumpacker if they stayed for one year after a new CEO was appointed.
+Chipotle disclosed in a January filing that it had signed retention agreements of $1 million for Chief Financial Officer Jack Hartung and $600,000 for Crumpacker that would reward them for staying one year after a new CEO was appointed.

 A Chipotle spokesman said Crumpacker will receive previously negotiated post-employment payments, including his retention bonus.

-Crumpacker’s retention bonus agreement included several scenarios for payment upon early departure.
+Hartung’s and Crumpacker’s retention agreements included several scenarios for payment upon their early departures - including reductions in duties and moving primary work locations by more than 30 miles.

-Crumpacker’s efforts, particularly food giveaways aimed at wooing back customers after a series of reputation-crushing food safety lapses in late 2015, were costly and failed to resonate with customers.

-Chipotle also faces new competition from low-priced fast-food chains as well as upstart restaurants that also offer food made from higher-quality ingredients.
+Ells and Crumpacker work from Chipotle’s New York office and Hartung is based in Chicago.

-Additional reporting by Uday Sampath in Bengaluru; Editing by Bernard Orr and Jeffrey Benkoe
+Additional reporting by Uday Sampath in Bengaluru; Editing by Jeffrey Benkoe and Phil Berlowitz